States We Lend In

 Several loan options are available to home buyers in Bellingham:

-FHA Loans | FHA loans are backed by the government and allow for down payments as low as 3.5%.
-These loans are ideal for first-time home buyers in Bellingham with limited savings, or borrowers with slightly lower credit scores. |
+| FHA Loans | FHA loans are backed by the government and allow for down payments as low as 3.5%.
+These loans are often useful for first-time buyers in Bellingham who have limited savings or need more flexible credit guidelines. |

-VA Loans | VA loans are designed for eligible veterans and require no down payment. |
+| VA Loans | VA loans are designed for eligible veterans and can be a strong option for buyers who want to preserve cash because they require no down payment. |

-Bank Statement Mortgage Loans | Self-employed buyers may find bank statement mortgage loans suitable.
-These loan programs qualify borrowers based on bank deposits instead of traditional documents, like W-2s or tax returns. |
+| Bank Statement Mortgage Loans | Self-employed buyers may find bank statement mortgage loans suitable.
+These programs can help borrowers qualify based on bank deposits instead of traditional income documents, which may be useful for business owners, freelancers, and other non-W-2 buyers shopping in Bellingham. |

 Navigating Bellingham’s competitive housing market requires practical steps.
 Consider these tips to help you make a more informed buying decision: